Enbridge buying Spectra in $28 billion deal

 Under the terms of the deal, Spectra shareholders will get 0.984 shares of the combined company for each share held.
 This is equal to $40.33 per share, representing a premium of about 11.5 percent to Spectra's closing price on Friday.

-That premium was small compared to the 32.4-percent premium Energy Transfer (ETE.N) offered for Williams Companies Inc (WMB.N) in a 2015 deal that ultimately failed.
+That premium was small compared to the 32.4-percent premium Energy Transfer offered for Williams Companies Inc in a 2015 deal that ultimately failed.

 The Enbridge-Spectra deal has an enterprise value of $127 billion, the companies said.
 Enbridge will issue about 694 million new shares and take on about $22 billion of Spectra debt.
 Enbridge also said it planned to divest about $2 billion of non-core assets over the next year.